Colon Cancer On the Rise in Young People | Hackensack Meridian Health

 How to Reduce Your Colon Cancer Risk

-You can reduce your risk of getting colon cancer by making healthy choices, such as:
+You can lower your risk of getting colon cancer by making healthy choices, such as:

-• eating a low-fat diet that is high in plant fiber
+• Eating a low-fat diet high in plant fiber

-Dr. Knowles encourages people to take a long-term view when adopting new habits.
-“To influence your risk of developing diseases like colon cancer, you have to change your lifestyle for long periods of time.
-If you go on a diet for one month, you may lose some weight, but you are not going to influence your cancer risk – changes need to be long-term,” Dr. Knowles says.
+Creating new habits can be tough.
+Dr. Knowles encourages people to take a long-term view.
+“To lower your risk of developing diseases like colon cancer, you have to change your lifestyle for long periods of time.
+If you go on a diet for one month, you may lose some weight, but you won’t change your cancer risk.”

 Next Steps & Resources: